mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 4.2.1 Lincese Token

-The **LicenseToken** constant is used to provide a valid CognisoSpeechToText license token for the app that uses CognisoSpeechToText to be successfully deployed to [Mendix Licensed Cloud Node](/developerportal/deploy/mendix-cloud-deploy) or your own environment.
-As CognisoSpeechToText is a commercial product, to be able to use the CognisoSpeechToText fucntionality in a deployed app, you  need a long term valid license token, and you need to set the value of the **LicenseToken** constant to that license token in the deployment environment setting.
+The **LicenseToken** constant offers a valid CognisoSpeechToText license token to the app that uses CognisoSpeechToText to be successfully deployed to [Mendix Licensed Cloud Node](/developerportal/deploy/mendix-cloud-deploy) or your own environment.
+As CognisoSpeechToText is a commercial product, to use the CognisoSpeechToText fucntionality in a deployed app, you need a long term valid license token, and you need to set the value of the **LicenseToken** constant to that license token in the deployment environment setting.

 However, if you only plan to try how CognisoSpeechToText works, that is to say, you will only build and run an app that uses CognisoSpeechToText locally in Studio Pro or deploy to a Mendix Free App environment, then you need to subscribe a trial version, and set the value of the **LicenseToken** constant to that license token in the project environment setting.